opendatasoft/slate/source/includes/_fields_specification.md

 ## Rename

-> change the field named "original_field_id" to "new_field_id", and sets its label to "desired_label"
+> change the field named "original_field_id" to "new_field_id", and set its label to "desired_label"

 ```json
 {